Bhaktapur is not only famous for its art and architecture but also for its master in extricating Newari culture and traditional dances of Bhaktapur.

 They used to scare people and cause problems for human beings.
 This dance is shown in different parts of Bhaktapur like in durbar square during the festive season of Gaijatra.

 Bhairav dance is celebrated in Bhaktapur nagara as well as in Madhyapur thimi.
 In Bhaktapur Nagara, it is done as a part of the Navadurga dance but in thimi, it has its importance.
 This dance is said to be started by king Suvarna Malla in 633NS.
 The men from the Shrestha community practice this dance with tantric rituals.

 The dance is mainly showcased on the day after Gai Jatra for four days.
 The dance is so much related to cultural and spiritual aspects that it is said that it is performed to get off from the bad luck of ghosts and spiritual demons.

 This street dance is also done in Gai jatra festive season in Bhaktapur municipality by two little kids, where the boy portrays himself as Krishna and the girl as Radha.
-They wear dancing costumes and do make-ups then start dancing with traditional Newari music which is played behind them.
+They wear dancing costumes and do make-up then start dancing to traditional Newari music which is played behind them.

-Khicha pyakhan is another traditional dance form of the Bhaktapur city.
+Khicha pyakhan is another traditional dance form in the Bhaktapur city.
 Here, khicha means dog and pyakhan means dance.
 This dance is also performed within the Bhaktapur municipality during the Gai Jatra festival.

 This dance is done by two of the participants who wear a costume representing dogs.
-Through this dance, they want to show us the loyalty of dogs towards human beings.
+Through this dance, they want to show us the loyalty of dogs toward human beings.